 Observation and physiotherapy

-In younger children (under 6 years old) and those with mild disease, Perthes' disease will usually heal well without any specific treatment.
+In younger children (less than 6 years old) and those with mild disease, Perthes' disease will usually heal well without any specific treatment.
 These children are treated by observation, often with physiotherapy or home exercises.
 The home exercises help to keep the hip joint mobile and in a good position in the hip socket.
 Advice may also include:

 - To encourage swimming (to keep the hip joint active in the full range of movements); but

-- To avoid activities that can lead to heavy impact on the hip joint, such as those involving trampolines and bouncy castles.
+- To avoid activities that can lead to any heavy impact on the hip joint, such as those involving trampolines and bouncy castles.

 However, any advice will be tailored to your child's needs.
 Your child will also need regular follow-up with their specialist to check how their femoral head is healing.
 Regular X-rays of their hips are usually suggested.